So how do you go from this to this…… To this….

 Here is a short photo history of a Bonsai English Elm tree that started out as a root sucker from a mature Elm tree that was cut down in the winter of 1968.
 The tree was felled not because of any disease at that time but for a new housing development.
 The resulting felling caused… Read more »

-Prunus mume (Japanese apricot) is often over looked, not just as a bonsai but as a plant or tree in the UK.
+Prunus mume (Japanese apricot or Chinese Plum) is often over looked, not just as a bonsai but as a plant or tree in the UK.
 This is one of my favourite times of year.
 The annual winter show has been and gone and everyone is busy repotting for the upcoming season.
-This is a frantic time of activity… Read more »
+This is a frantic… Read more »

 Within the UK, most bonsai enthusiasts keep outdoor bonsai trees and by this I mean they keep species of trees as bonsai that are acclimatised to the weather conditions of the UK.
 Native species of trees are frequently used as well as more hardy non native trees that make excellent bonsai specimens.